KyleRego/KyleRego.github.io/collections/_physics_notes/how-to-solve-physics-problems-with-dimensional-analysis.markdown

 $$ y(t) = -\frac{1}{2}gt^{2} + \frac{\sqrt 2}{2}vt $$

-If you're wondering why I derived these equations which you probably learned in high school, it's because it takes me about 30 seconds to do so and it's a more general approach which also works when the net force on the mass is not constant (such as if there was a drag force negatively proportional to the velocity).
+If you're wondering why I derived these equations which you probably learned in high school, it's because it's fun and easy to do and it's a more general approach which also works when the net force on the mass is not constant (such as if there was a drag force negatively proportional to the velocity).

 Now comes the physical intuition part, where we will use this equation that we noted earlier: